Piero Heliczer: Life and career

-Heliczer was born in Rome to a German mother and a Polish father.
-His film career began at the age of four when, ironically, he won a contest for the "most typical-looking Italian child."
+Heliczer was born in Rome to a German mother and a Polish father, both of whom were Jewish refugees in Italy.
+His father was a doctor engaged in the Resistance who would be tortured and killed by the Gestapo.

+Heliczer's film career began at the age of four when, ironically, he won a contest for the "most typical-looking Italian child."
 Acting under the name "Pier Giorgio Heliczer," he played minor roles in Italian films as a child, including, by his own account, an uncredited supporting role in Vittorio De Sica's The Bicycle Thief (1948).
 When Heliczer was seven years old, his father, a doctor and resistance fighter, was tortured and executed by the Gestapo.
 The boy emigrated with his mother to the United States in the 1940s, graduated high school at the top of his class, and enrolled at Harvard in 1955.
 After two years he dropped out and moved to Paris, where he co-founded the Dead Language Press with his high school friend, the poet and composer Angus MacLise.